-The Lawrence County School District is financially stable.
+The Tishomingo County Special Municipal Separate School District is financially stable.
 The District is proud of its community support of the public schools.

 The District has committed itself to financial excellence for many years.
-The District's system of financial planning, budgeting, and internal financial controls is well regarded.
+The District's system of financial planning, budgeting and internal financial control is well regarded.
 The District plans to continue its sound fiscal management to meet the challenges of the future.

-The District actively pursues grant funding to supplement the local, state, and federal revenues.
+The District actively pursues grant funding to supplement the local, state and federal revenues.